bullmoose20/Plex-Stuff/README.md

 4. [pumpanddump.sh](#pumpanddump) - Unraid script to automate the plex db repair when using hotio plex container
 5. [chk-video-codec.sh](#chk-video-codec) - Unraid script to find and sort files that have been converted to HEVC/H265 and those that have not been
 6. [create_poster.ps1](#create_poster) - Powershell script to create posters/images for PMM/PLEX/EMBY/JELLYFIN/OTHER
+7. [advanced-plex-edits.py](#advanced-plex-edits) - Sets your plex collections to default and then to hide in case your PMM separator blank collections continue to show

 ## plex-bloat-fix